 Thank you for interest in microbial retention.
 Click here to learn more about microbiological testing.

 An industry expert in the field of microbiology, especially in the division of sterile drug products, Stacey Ramsey has over a decade of front-line laboratory experience in developing and validating microbiological test methodology, and in implementing new processes in the laboratory.
 Stacey constantly strives for innovation and process improvements, leading to an interest in providing the best possible quality deliverable to clients.

-Allison Zelasney joined Alcami in 2016.
-Prior to Alcami, Allison spent over four years working on film and television productions for HBO, Twentieth Century Fox, FX Productions and New Line Cinema.
+Allison Irrera joined Alcami in 2016.
+Prior to Alcami, Allison worked on film and television productions for HBO, Twentieth Century Fox, FX Productions, and New Line Cinema.
 Her journalism and communications background dates back to the Columbus Telegram newspaper in 2001.
-Allison holds a BA in English with a concentration in writing from the University of Nebraska Lincoln, and will be pursuing her MBA this upcoming fall at the University of North Carolina Wilmington.
+Allison holds a Bachelor's of Art degree in English from the University of Nebraska Lincoln, and will be pursuing her MBA this upcoming fall at the University of North Carolina Wilmington.